Person-Centred Counselling and Psychotherapy DipHE

 Full-time study and practice, modules in year three include:

-If students have not completed the required 100 hours practice there is provision for additional time to complete in semester one of the following academic year.
+If students have not completed the required 100 hours practice, there is provision allowed in semester one of the following academic year for additional time to complete it.

 How will I study my course?

 You will learn through a combination of face-to-face college attendance one day per week and online study via the UHI Virtual Learning Environment.

 - Part-time (structured): 3 years - 2 years part-time study plus 1 year full-time study and practice